harrisonlhl123/facebook-clone/README.md

 ### Posts Reducer:

-This was very challenging because comments affect the posts.
-Thankfully, my instructor Steve is extremely knowledgeable and guided me through this.
+This was quite challenging because comments affect the posts.

 ```
 const postsReducer = (state = {}, action) => {